kerlannXmr/EasyMonerod/README.md

 ### ❕ DISCLAIMER ❕

-This script is designed **exclusively for dedicated Monero node PCs** and makes irreversible system modifications (SSH, firewall, DNS, storage)
+This script is designed **exclusively for dedicated Monero node PCs** with Monero_Gui and makes irreversible system modifications (SSH, firewall, DNS, storage)

 - never use on primary computers or production systems, and by using it you accept full responsibility for any consequences.